Disclaimer: I do not own Harry Potter or any of its characters. If I did...Sirius, James and Remus would have never died and neither would Fred.

 Prompt for this story:

-Harry Potter and the Goblet of fire chapter 18.
+Harry Potter and the Goblet of Fire chapter 18.
 The lines "He came back to the country just because my scar twinged.
-He'll probably come bursting right into the castle if I tell him someone's entered me for the Triwizard Tournament."
+He'll probably come bursting right into the castle if I tell him someone's entered me into the Triwizard Tournament."

 It had been a relatively quiet dinner at Hogwarts, or at least as quiet as Hogwarts ever got just before the Christmas Holidays started.